Madame Sans-Gêne (1925 film)

 Madame Sans-Gêne (Madame Careless) is a 1925 American silent romantic costume comedy-drama film directed by Léonce Perret and starring Gloria Swanson.
 Based on the 1893 play of the same name by Victorien Sardou and Émile Moreau, the film was released by Paramount Pictures.
 The screenplay was by Forrest Halsey and Leonce Perret directed.
+The play had previously been adapted to the screen in 1911.